-STUDENT LOUNGE
+DELAHANTY STUDENT LOUNGE AND WELCOME CENTER

-The Liberal Arts Student Lounge is located on the lower level at the east end of the Liberal Arts Building.
-It has comfortable lounge furniture for students to relax before, after and between classes.
+The Jane Brinkerhoff Delahanty '42 and Edward Delahanty Student Lounge and Welcome Center is located on the main floor of the Liberal Arts Building.
+It is a comfortable place for students to relax or to meet with their study team.
 Workshops and student activities also take place in this lounge.
-There are vending machines, televisions, lockers and a study room for individual and/or group studying.
+Beverage and snack vending machines are available for students.